cryptiumlabs/juvix/doc/Frontend/gen/guide.md

 1. If

-    If expressions have a non zero number of clauses.
-Each clause consists of a boolean test, followed by a consequence.
+    If expressions have a non-zero number of clauses.
+Each clause consists of a boolean test, followed by a body term.

     Example: